-Develop the measurement science necessary to evaluate various technological approaches to achieve net-zero energy residential buildings through the development of innovative monitoring techniques, methods of test, and performance metrics while concurrently providing high quality experimental data for the validation and improvement of building energy and indoor air quality models.
+Objective: Develop the measurement science necessary to evaluate various technological approaches to achieve net-zero energy residential buildings through the development of innovative monitoring techniques, methods of test, and performance metrics while concurrently providing high quality experimental data for the validation and improvement of building energy and indoor air quality models.

-NIST’s “Measurement Science Roadmap for Net-Zero Energy Buildings” and the National Science and Technology Council have emphasized the need for improved monitoring techniques, metrics, and models to assess the energy performance of net-zero energy buildings (NZEB).
-Additional measurement science needs addressing barriers to the design, construction, and operation of net-zero energy buildings have been provided by the Department of Energy, the DOE National Laboratories, universities, and the private sector.
+What is the new technical idea?
+NIST’s “Measurement Science Roadmap for Net-Zero Energy Buildings” emphasized the need for improved monitoring techniques, metrics, and models to assess the energy performance of net-zero energy buildings (NZEB).
+Additional measurement science needs addressing barriers to the design, construction, and operation of net-zero energy buildings have been provided by the building industry.
 Using the NZERTF as a test bed, these measurement science needs will be addressed and performance metrics for emerging technologies developed.
 Methods to optimize the overall performance of the facility will also be explored.
-Interactions between various subsystems will be quantified in order to capture their impact and influence on the methods of test used for individual subsystems.
+Interactions between various subsystems will be quantified to capture their impact and influence on the methods of test used for individual subsystems.
 Development of the measurement science required to understand how net-zero energy buildings can be designed/constructed in the most effective manner will result in greater numbers of low energy homes being constructed.

+What is the research plan?
 The NZERTF will be operated using various technologies and control strategies to determine various means to achieve net-zero.
-The experimental work will be complimented by computer simulations to identify the most promising approaches and economic analysis to determine the most cost-effective approaches.
+The experimental work will be complemented by computer simulations to identify the most promising approaches and economic analysis to determine the most cost-effective approaches.